 Written by British writer Reni Eddo-Lodge in 2017, Why I’m No Longer Talking to White People About Race is the best-selling book that sparked a national conversation, and in today’s charged climate, is more relevant and important than ever.

-The book explores the link between gender, class, and race, and the issue of institutional racism in society.
+The book explores the links between gender, class, and race, and the impact of institutional racism on society.

-Credited as one of the most important books in recent years, Why I’m No Longer Talking to White People About Race is a riveting and powerful deep-dive into race relations.
+Credited as one of the most important books in recent years, Why I’m No Longer Talking to White People About Race is a riveting and powerful deep-dive into modern British race relations.

 18. The Shining, by Stephen King

-For most fans of horror fiction, Stephen King is the undisputed master, and it was The Shining that first established him as a leader in the genre.
+For many fans of horror fiction, Stephen King is the undisputed master, and it was The Shining that first established him as a leader in the genre.

-Drawing from King’s own personal experiences, The Shining tells the chilling story of writer and recovering alcoholic Jack Torrance, who accepts a job as an off-season caretaker at the Overlook Hotel in the Rocky Mountains.
+Drawing from King’s personal experiences, The Shining tells the chilling tale of writer and recovering alcoholic Jack Torrance, who accepts a job as an off-season caretaker at the Overlook Hotel in the Rocky Mountains.

 After a winter storm cuts him off from the outside world, evil forces in the hotel begin to possess Jack, leaving his wife and young son in mortal danger.
 If you love the film, then the book is a must-read.

 19. Wolf Hall, by Hilary Mantel